Cysharp/R3/README.md

 public static Observable<(T0 Arg0, T1 Arg1, T2 Arg2, T3 Arg3)> AsObservable<T0, T1, T2, T3>(this UnityEngine.Events.UnityEvent<T0, T1, T2, T3> unityEvent, CancellationToken cancellationToken = default)
 ```

 Additionally, with extension methods for uGUI, uGUI events can be easily converted to Observables.
 OnValueChangedAsObservable starts the subscription by first emitting the latest value at the time of subscription.
-Moreover, in Unity 2022.2 or later, when the associated component is destroyed, it emits an OnCompleted event to ensure the subscription is reliably cancelled.
+Andalso when the associated component is destroyed, it emits an OnCompleted event to ensure the subscription is reliably cancelled.

 ```csharp
 public static IDisposable SubscribeToText(this Observable<string> source, Text text)